-(i) The domain analyser cum describer procedures illustrated by the analysis functions determine\Cartesian\parts, determine\same\sort\part\set and determine\alternative\sorts\part\set yield names of endurant sorts.
+(i) The domain modelling procedures illustrated by the analysis functions determine\Cartesian\parts, determine\single\sort\part\set and determine\alternative\sorts\part\set yield names of endurant sorts.
 Some of these names may have already been encountered, i.e., discovered.
-That is, the domain analyser cum describer must carefully consider such possibilities.
+That is, the domain modeller must carefully consider such possibilities.

 (ii) Endurants are not recursively definable!
 This appears to come as a surprise to many computer scientists.
 Immediately many suggest that "tree-like" endurants like a river, or, indeed, a tree, should be defined recursively.
 But we posit that that is not the case.
 A river, for example, has a delta, its "root" so-to-speak, but the sub-trees of a recursively defined river endurant has no such "deltas"!
-Instead we define such "tree-like" endurants as graphs with appropriate mereologies.
+Instead we define such "tree-like" endurants as graphs with appropriate mereologies - as introduced in the next chapter.